-I am here in Jackson Hole, WY for a good part of the summer.
-Because I’m surrounded by mountains that’s the obvious subject to paint, so I’ve grabbed a few small canvases and set out to see what I can do.
+I am here in Jackson Hole, WY for a good part of the summer, painting the Tetons.
+Because I’m surrounded by the Tetons that’s the obvious subject to paint, so I’ve grabbed a few small canvases and set out to see what I can do.

 I’ve been thinking about packing my small pochade box and paints in a backpack and bringing them on a hike into the mountains.
 I haven’t convinced myself yet though, mainly because the view from “down here” in the valley is amazing.